cavenderbi/Tic-Tac-Toe/README.md

 *Why Linux?*

-~~Why Windows?~~ Because I like Linux and dealing with the Windows terminal is a pain in my rear.
+Because I like Linux and dealing with the Windows terminal is a pain in my rear.

 *I have a different question.
 Can I bug you about it?*